Pitmairen/selection-search/README.md

 ## Changelog

+*0.9.3*
+- Fix issue where some icons failing to load could trigger a loop in the image loading, which could cause high CPU usage and pages failing to load.
+  *This was caused by a use_dynamic_url feature in chrome which seems to not be fully implemented causing some internal icons to not be accessible by the extension. use_dynamic_url has been disabled until this is fixed in Chrome.*

 *0.9.2*
 - Improvements to icon loading.
 The icons are now loaded in the background worker, similar to how it was done in the 0.8.* versions of the extensions.
 This should make the icons load faster